iauvi/aio-firebog-blocklists/README.md

 <div align="center">

-***Diverse DNS blocklists crafted from an amalgamation of sources from The Firebog, designed to douse the flames by<br>preventing advertisements, halting trackers, and safeguarding against malicious content***
+***Diverse DNS blocklists crafted from an amalgamation of sources from The Firebog, designed to douse the flames by<br>⚪ preventing advertisements<br>⚪ halting trackers<br>⚪ blocking malicious content***

 </div>